 Teaching Language: English

-This course is Part 2 of a series of two that will introduce trainees to the basic principles of drug discovery and development.
-In this Part 2, a very brief overview of a pharmacologic product from drug discovery to full development will be reviewed, followed by a focus on required toxicology studies, and clinical trials.
+This course is the second part of a two-part series that will introduce trainees to the basic principles of drug discovery and development.
+In this second part, a very brief overview of a pharmacologic product from drug discovery to full development will be reviewed, followed by a focus on required toxicology studies, and clinical trials.

 Describe the principles of preclinical studies and how they support clinical trials